 Yatra amount: Rs 6,499.00Book your seat now

-Price includes AC twin sharing rooms, travel by AC bus / AC tempo traveler, breakfast, lunch and dinner, inter-state tax, toll charges, vehicle parking charges, driver allowance and full time yatra director.
+Price includes AC twin sharing rooms, travel by AC bus / AC tempo traveler, breakfast, lunch and dinner, tea / coffee with breakfast, inter-state tax, toll charges, vehicle parking charges, driver allowance and full time yatra director.

-Price excludes 5% GST, bed tea, tea / coffee (can be purchased from the hotel), doli / palanquin (approx. INR 3000 per head to visit temples, jeep to visit Pavana Narasimha temple (approx. INR 400), yatra director tips, staff tips and other charges not mentioned in the inclusion list.
+Price excludes 5% GST, bed tea, doli / palanquin (approx. INR 3000 per head to visit temples, jeep to visit Pavana Narasimha temple (approx. INR 500), yatra director tips, staff tips and other charges not mentioned in the inclusion list.